nvriese1/nvriese1/README.md

 ### Hi there 👋

-I'm Noah Vriese, currently working as a Data Scientist in the field of Enterprise AI/ML Product Development in Portland, OR.
+I'm Noah Vriese, currently working as a Data Scientist in the field of enterprise vision and generative AI/ML product development in Portland, OR.

-- 🌱 I’m currently learning:
-  - _Latest open LLM architectures and agentic RAG workflows for enterprise use-cases_
 - 💬 Ask me about:
-  - _LLMs @ the edge, ETL pipelines, microservice design patterns and scaling_
+  - _Vision models @ the edge, ETL pipelines, microservice design patterns_
 - 📫 How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/noah-vriese/)
 - ⚡ Fun fact: